Wawrzynn/vagrant-mern/README.md

 # Vagrant-mern

-Vagrant configuration for MERN stack project.
+Its a simple CRUD app using React and Node with added Vagrant configuration using Ansible.